Jeff-Russ/bashquicks/README.md

 1. script to navigate up to git project's root ~~DONE~~
 2. script to replace Gemfile and install
 3. script to delete Gemfile.lock and start over (from any dir without leaving)
+4. make commands that must be at git root work anywhere inside projectc9